 April received her master’s in Animal Sciences with a specialization in ruminant nutrition and mathematical programming models from the Ohio State University in 2020.
-She is a first-year PhD student in the OSU Nutrition program, advised by Dr. Jeff Firkins, specializing in ruminant nutrition and microbiology.
+She is a second-year PhD student in the OSU Nutrition program, advised by Dr. Jeff Firkins, specializing in ruminant nutrition and microbiology.
 She is active within the Animal Sciences department at Ohio State as the secretary of the Animal Science Graduate Student Association and publishes a bi-monthly extension article in Buckeye Dairy News.
 In addition to her work in agriculture, April is a mental health advocate and volunteers with OSU’s suicide prevention program REACH trainings.

 Benjamin Duran, Records Administrator

 Benjamin is a 3rd year PhD student in Animal Science studying Reproductive Physiology at the Columbus campus, advised by Dr. Alvaro Garcia Guerra, specifically studying the maintenance of the corpus luteum during the second month of gestation in beef cattle.
 He is originally from Browns Valley, California and received his B.S.
 In Animal Science (2016) and M.S. in Animal Science Reproductive Physiology (2018) from Iowa State University.
 He is active within the Animal Science Department at Ohio State, where he serves as president of the Animal Science Graduate Student Association and serves as the department delegate for the Council of Graduate Students.

 Taylor Klass, Social Chair

 PhD Candidate in Plant Pathology